 Data will not be kept for longer than is necessary.
 Unrequired data will be deleted as soon as practicable.
-Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
+Some educational records relating to former pupils and employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
+For staff leaving the employment of the Trust, Single Central Register (SCR) information relating to the individual will be retained for a period of 6 months within the "leavers" tab of the SCR after which time it will be appropriately removed from the register.

 Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.